dtyuen/samples/Media-page/README.md

-Please visit:
+This is the static code formerly on:
 http://www.defiance.com/en/media/videos/trailers/

-Then select from the "Filter by" dropmenu.

 "trailers-filter.js" is the unminified file.
+View 'defiance-trailers.html', and select from the "Filter by" dropmenu.